tmtsoftware/icd/README.md

 Two command line applications ([icd](icd) and [icd-db](icd-db)) and a web app ([icd-web](icd-web)) are provided for ingesting the ICDs from files, querying and viewing the data.

+The applications here assume the MongoDB database is running.
+To start the MongoDB server, you can run a command like this:

+    mongod -dbpath $db

+where $db is the directory containing the database.

+The default database name used is `icds` and can be configured in icd-db/src/main/resources/reference.conf (or in <installDir>/conf/reference.conf).

 ICD Subprojects
 ---------------